310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Keito yare %}
-Ah, you guys wouldn’t know, would you?
-Well, it *was* from before your time.
-Well, the scale of the battle, the people involved, and everything else — it’s all different from the Battle versus the Sea God[^3], and neither do I think another miracle could come about like it did then.
+Ah, you guys don’t know?
+It *was* from before your time.
+That all being said, the scale of the battle, the people involved, and everything else — it’s all different from the Battle versus the Sea God[^3], and I doubt another miracle could come about like it did then.
 {% endbubble %}

 {% bubble Keito serious %}